Purchases of own-company options by rank-and-file employees in Finland predict weekly stock returns.

 Journal of Economics and Business (2024) | DOI | PDF | Analysts' Information |This work is based on my second-year summer PhD paper.
 Local experiences of the COVID-19 pandemic affect sell-side analysts’ interpretation of earnings news.

-Reproducibility in Management Science (With Miloš Fišar et al.)
+Reproducibility in Management Science (with Miloš Fišar et al.)

 As part of a team of over 700 reviewers, I assessed the reproducibility of two articles published in Management Science.